aeternity/protocol/contracts/aevm.md

 oracles, names, and state channels) is done through calls to a built in contract at address 0.

-The first argument in the call specifies witch primop to call.
+The first argument in the call specifies which primop to call.
 The following arguments are encoded as Sophia data.

 | OpNo | Name                |             Arguments | Return value    |